ArthurG/Kijiji-Repost-Headless/README.md

 ### Generating a .inf file for an ad
 - Generate a posting file (item.inf) with the command `python kijiji_repost_headless build_ad` and follow the prompts
-- Place all photo dependancies in the current directory
+- Place all photo dependancies in the path RELATIVE to item.kj_post
+- It is recommended that you create folders for each item that you wish to post, and include item.kj_post and photos in that directory

 ### Posting + Reposting an ad
-Make sure you're in the ROOT directory of the project before proceeding!

-To post item.inf:
+To post item.kj_post:

-`python kijiji_repost_headless -u (username) -p (password) post item.inf`
+`python kijiji_repost_headless -u (username) -p (password) post myproduct/item.kj_post`

-To repost item.inf (will delete the ad if it is already posted prior to posting):
+To repost item.kj_post (will delete the ad if it is already posted prior to posting):

-`python kijiji_repost_headless -u (username) -p (password) repost item.inf`
+`python kijiji_repost_headless -u (username) -p (password) repost myproduct/item.kj_post`

 To delete all ads: